AdobeDocs/commerce-admin.en/help/page-builder/guide-overview.md

 {style="table-layout:auto"}

-It does not cover other, core capabilities of Adobe Commerce and Magento Open Source.
+It does not cover the core capabilities of Adobe Commerce and Magento Open Source.

 ## Additional documentation